iainctduncan/papers/source/conclusion.rst

 The behaviour is similar to what happens when the audio latency is too low or the heap size is too high, both situations where the garbage collector cannot finish in time.
-It thus seems likely (though at this point this is speculation) that the memory over which the GC is running has inadvertenly grown, and there is a bug in my implementation of the scheduled function callback handling that prevents the garbage collection of already scheduled functions.
+It thus seems likely (though at this point this is speculation) that the memory over which the GC is running has inadvertently grown, and there is a bug in my implementation of the scheduled function callback handling that prevents the garbage collection of already scheduled functions.
 This is the most serious limitation at the moment and is something on which I will be actively